woohoolabs/yang/README.md

 $promises = $client->sendConcurrentAsyncRequests([$request, $request]);
 ```

-Of course, you can use any available HTTP Clients or create a custom HTTP Client thanks to HTTPlug.
+Of course, you can use any available HTTP Clients or create a custom HTTP Client thanks to PSR-18 and HTTPlug.

 ### Response